Last Updated on 09/02/2026

 Aldermen

-By convention at least one of the Sheriffs each year is an Alderman, who will be intending to proceed to become the Lord Mayor in due course (to be eligible to serve as Lord Mayor, one must be an Alderman who has served the office of Sheriff).
-The other Sheriff is normally a Liveryman from within the wider body of the Livery, and is sometimes referred to as the non-aldermanic sheriff.
-From time to time, there is a “double” or “twin” Aldermanic Shrievalty, where there is a need to ensure sufficient eligible candidates for the office of Lord Mayor are available for future years (for instance, should an existing candidate have lost their seat as an Alderman).
+By long established custom, at least one of the Sheriffs elected each year is an Alderman, who intends to proceed in due course to serve as Lord Mayor.
+To be eligible for the office of Lord Mayor, a person must be an Alderman who has already served a year as Sheriff.
+The second Sheriff is usually a Liveryman drawn from the wider Livery.
+This individual is often referred to as the non aldermanic sheriff.
+From time to time, a situation known as a double or twin Aldermanic Shrievalty occurs, usually when there is a need to ensure that enough eligible candidates are available to serve as Lord Mayor in future years.
+This may happen, for example, if a candidate loses their Aldermanic seat.

 When are the elections?